mixedinteger/mixedinteger.github.io/2026/competition/README.md

 *   Submissions that have hyperparameters must have them fixed to a default in advance, bearing in mind that evaluation will also be done on a hidden set of instances.
 Submissions may try to tune them internally or adaptively, but that will be counted as part of the time limit.
 *   A feasible solution must satisfy all constraints with a tolerance of 1e-6 and integer feasibility tolerance of 1e-5.
 *   The source code may be written in any programming language.
-*   The time limit for each instance is 5 minutes, excluding I/O.
+*   The time limit for each instance is 5 minutes, excluding I/O and any compilation time, whether ahead-of-time or just-in-time.
 *   Submissions must use a maximum of 8 CPU threads and 64GB of RAM in the CPU host.
 For GPU compute, see the Compute Infrastructure section.
+*   **Update (Dec/17)**: Any compilation can be left out of the 5-minute time limit, whether ahead-of-time or just-in-time.
+If you are using just-in-time compilation (e.g. Python), please trigger a compilation and record the time in the timing file (see instructions below).
+If your compilation is ahead-of-time (e.g. C++), you do not need to record your compilation time.

 In case participants have any questions about the implementation of specific rules, they should not hesitate to contact the organizers.